 The jacket could be removed, revealing a soft white or striped Oxford or sport shirt with the sleeves rolled up and a belt, colorful tie or bow tie, white socks, and white suede or leather Oxford shoes.
 This was the ultimate summer casual style for men.

 Not all summer outfits were white on white.
 The yachting outfit consisted of a six-button navy blue double-breasted jacket over white trousers and topped with a yachting cap.
 Shop summer suits and yachting jackets.

 Men’s casual shirts married the color of dress shirts with the style of work shirts.
 Men’s pajamas shirts, called Neglige shirts, were pullover with a long button down plaquette and attached matching cuffs.
 Like dress shirts, they were striped: white ground with blue or black stripes, or a blue ground with white stripes.

 Men’s ties were usually worn with most casual suits and sport/golf outfits.
 The bow tie was a popular and fun option, as well as skinny silk or knit tie ties in solid or stripes.
 Regular ties with a four in hand knot were also an option.
 Colors were mainly jewel tones in popular patterns such as thin stripes, paisley, polka dots, and some very funky swirls that seem almost modern art or at least Art Deco inspired.
 See pictures of ties here.

 The white madras sports shirt was the only true casual shirt, outside of the neglige or flannel work shirt.
 It was short sleeved, loose, button-down shirt with a wide open fold-down sailor collar and a single chest pocket.
 The madras material was similar to muslin cotton with a light open weave, developed in India to be comfortable in the hot and humid climate.
-I have seen quite a few of these shirts worn by tennis players.
+It came in other light cotton fabrics as well as well as long sleeves.

 Khaki knit pullover sweaters were a uniform staple during the war.
 Many women knit them for their loved ones and shipped them off to the fronts.
 Although returning men were anxious to never wear khaki again, they were thankful for the comfort and warmth a knit sweater provided.